Ramon Airport: Planning and construction

 The South District Planning and Construction Committee gave its approval for the project in 2003, and advanced planning was approved by the Israeli government in July 2010.

 Construction was authorized on July 24, 2011, before advanced planning had been completed.
-The project's projected cost was ₪1.95 billion and it was funded partly by real estate revenue from selling the Eilat Airport's land.
+The project's projected cost was ₪1.95 billion and it was funded partly by real estate revenue from selling the land on which the former Eilat Airport sat.
 The planning budget, approved on May 6, 2010, was ₪56 million.
 There was a plan to make the airport a build-operate-transfer (BOT) project, but the Israel Airports Authority (IAA) objected, and the government authorized it to plan and oversee the project.
 Despite this, it was estimated that if the IAA took on the funding completely on its own, it would go bankrupt and default on its debts.
 Danya Cebus was selected to build the passenger terminal.
-The terminal was planned to feature a duty-free shop, a feature which was not present in Eilat Airport as Eilat Airport virtually only saw domestic flights.
+The terminal was planned to feature a duty-free shop, a feature which had not been present in Eilat Airport as Eilat Airport virtually only saw domestic flights.
 Mer Group was selected to provide command and control for the airport, including CCTV and perimeter protection.

 In May 2013, the cornerstone was laid in a ceremony attended by government officials and members of the Ramon family.
 Construction began two weeks later.

 The first test flight and landing in the airport took place on September 5, 2017.
 In January 2019, Jordan objected to Israel's opening of the airport, arguing that operation of the airport threatens the kingdom's airspace.

 Ovda Airport which was built as a military airbase and is still used for that purpose had become the main airport for international flights to Southern Israel in the 2010s, as the facilities at Eilat Airport did not allow for the operation of larger and heavier planes.
 After Eilat Ramon Airport opened, Ovda was closed to civilian traffic.